College Search

 Is the credential approved by the college/university?
 Yes, this credential has been through a formal approval process at the IHE

 Other than the credential listed above, can students earn any other credentials that are available to all students?
-Supply Chain and Logistics, Fork Lift Operations Certifications, Computer related software certifications, etc.
+Each additional certificate gained is customized based on the students individual career path.

 Students in the program have access to the following campus-wide services: